sendgrid/docs/source/API_Reference/api_getting_started.md

 8. Hit **Enter**.
 9. Check the inbox of the address you specified as the "to" email and see your message!

+Note: if you haven't set up Sender Authentication (link to docs) or other security measures it might end up in your spam folder.

 {% anchor h3 %}
 API Response messages
 {% endanchor %}